APNG

-Animated Portable Network Graphics (APNG) is a file format which extends the Portable Network Graphics (PNG) specification to permit animated images that work similarly to animated GIF files, while supporting 24-bit images and 8-bit transparency not available for GIFs.
+Animated Portable Network Graphics (APNG) is a file format which extends the Portable Network Graphics (PNG) specification to permit animated images that work similarly to animated GIF files, while supporting images with a higher color depth and full alpha transparency not available for GIFs.
 It also retains backward compatibility with non-animated PNG files.

 The first frame of an APNG file is stored as a normal PNG stream, so most standard PNG decoders are able to display the first frame of an APNG file.
-The frame speed data and extra animation frames are stored in extra chunks (as provided for by the original PNG specification).
+The frame speed data and all of the subsequent frames are stored in extra chunks (as provided for by the original PNG specification).
 APNG competed with Multiple-image Network Graphics (MNG), a comprehensive format for bitmapped animations which was created by the same team as PNG and is obsolete.
-APNG's advantage was the smaller library size and compatibility with older PNG implementations.
+APNG's advantages over MNG are its smaller library size and its compatibility with older PNG implementations.

-In a comparison made between GIF, APNG and lossless WebP, APNG had the lowest file size.